hack-ink/subalfred/doc/src/user/cli/state.md

   fork-off
           Fork-off the Substrate-like chain state insert
-          Insert the key/value pair into the specific file override
+          Insert the key/value pair into the specific file. override
           Override the chain spec a with b. help